Get E-Book

 console.log(ee._maxListeners); // undefined

-The keys of _events are event names.
-The values are either a single function or an array of functions.
-Here's the optimization that surprises people: when only one listener exists for an event, Node stores the function directly on the key - no array wrapping.
-The second listener triggers promotion to an array.
-Removing listeners can demote back to a single function.
-This avoids array allocations for the common case where an event has exactly one listener (think 'error' handlers, 'close' handlers, 'finish' handlers on streams).
-In practice, most events on most emitters have exactly one listener.
-A Readable stream typically has one 'data' listener, one 'end' listener, and one 'error' listener.
-Wrapping each of those in a single-element array would be pure overhead.
+The keys of _events are event names, and the values are either a single function or an array of functions.
+The optimization that surprises people is the single-listener path: when only one listener exists for an event, Node stores the function directly on the key, with no array wrapper.
+The second listener promotes that value to an array.
+Removing listeners can demote it back to a single function.
+This avoids array allocations for the common case where an event has exactly one listener, such as many 'error', 'close', or 'finish' handlers on streams.

-_maxListeners starts as undefined, which means "use the default."
+The third field, _maxListeners, starts as undefined, which means "use the default."
 The default is 10, pulled from EventEmitter.defaultMaxListeners.
 You can override it per instance with setMaxListeners().
-Setting it to 0 or Infinity disables the warning entirely.
-But the warning deserves its own section - we'll get there.
+Setting it to 0 or Infinity disables the warning entirely, but the warning is often the first visible sign of listener growth, so disabling it should be deliberate.

 EventEmitter.init()